episode6/mockspresso2/docs/PROJECT_SETUP.md

      .makeRealObjectsUsingDagger2Rules()
      .javaxProviderSupport()
      .dagger2LazySupport()
-+    .autoFactoriesByAnnotation<AssistedFactory>()
++    .autoFactoriesByAnnotation<AssistedFactory>()  // provided by plugins-mockito-factories module
      .fallbackWithMockk()
 ```

-**Note:** The `plugins-mockito-factories` requires mockito be included in the project, but does not require your tests know or care about it.
-It should work side-by-side with mockk (in jvm projects).
+**Note:** The `plugins-mockito-factories` module requires mockito be included in the project, but does not require your tests know or care about it.
+It should work side-by-side with mockk but is only applicable in jvm projects.

 ### Integration with testing frameworks